 I knew what I wanted to achieve.
 I wanted a silky pasta, easy to manipulate and reasonably quick to make.
 I also wanted to understand the best way for me to make it and just how modern I wanted to go with the process.
 I was open minded about the use of technology.
 So for this reason I took all sorts of gadgets.

-My twenty year old Kenwood chef complete with pasta dies, extruders and rollers.
+Naturally I took my twenty year old Kenwood Chef complete with pasta dies, extruders and rollers.